Measurement framework

 What you can do is systematically increase likelihood.
 The goal is not certainty; it is higher probability of being surfaced, cited, and described accurately across relevant intents.

-How Gemmetric Measures AI Visibility
+How Gemmetric measures AI visibility in practice

 GEO score